Pre-K and Kindergarten at Westwood

 How old should students be to enroll in Westwood's kindergarten program?

-K3, K4 and K5 students who are not three, four or five years old respectively before September 1st will not be admitted to Westwood.
+K3, K4 and K5 students must be three, four or five years old respectively before September 1st.

 Are there any health requirements?

-Immunization Policy-Act No. 540 states that all students entering grades K-12 have a Georgia Department of Human Resource Certificate of Immunization on file at the school.
+Immunization Policy-Act No. 540 states that all students entering grades PK-12 have a Georgia Department of Human Resource Certificate of Immunization (Form 3231) on file at the school.
 Your physician or Health Department will have this certificate.

 Where can I learn more about admission for my child??

-For admissions inquires please contact Paige Johnson in the High School Office at 229-336-7992.
-You may also email her at firstname.lastname@example.org.
-Registration Applications and Financial Aid Applications are available for pickup.
-See a full list of admissions requirements on our Admissions page.
+For admissions inquiries please contact Paige Johnson in the High School Office at 229-336-7992 or email her at [email protected].
+To see a full list of admissions requirements or to download the registration application or scholarship application see our Admissions page.
+You may also pick up registration applications and scholarship applications in the school offices.

 When do we apply for Westwood's program?

-All applications for the following school year for students presently enrolled are due by the end of February.
-Alumni family registration is reserved for March 1st-7th and registration opens to the public the second week in March.
+All applications for the following school year for students presently enrolled are due by the last day of February.
+Alumni family registration is reserved for the first week of March each year and registration opens to the public the 2nd week of March.

 Can I visit the campus?

-We also have Open House the first Sunday in March each year.
+We also have Open House in early March each year.
 Westwood also holds various informational meetings in the surrounding towns during the spring of each school year.